 If you are an employee or a partner, or you file Schedule F (Form 1040), Profit or Loss From Farming, use the Worksheet To Figure the Deduction for Business Use of Your Home, near the end of this publication, to help figure your deduction.
-If you file Schedule C (Form 1040), Profit or Loss From Business, you must generally use Form 8829, Expenses for Business Use of Your Home.
+If you file Schedule C (Form 1040), Profit or Loss From Business, you must generally use Form 8829.
 The Schedule C Example, near the end of this publication, shows how to report the deduction on Form 8829.